-Select this option for remote capture over a wired LAN using the EOS Utility (EOS software).
+Select this option for remote capture over a wired LAN using the EOS Utility software included with your camera.

-In addition to remote capture, almost all EOS Utility camera operations except firmware updating are supported, because this option utilizes a wired network instead of a USB cable.
+In addition to remote capture, all camera operations in EOS Utility are supported.
+With this option, a wired network is used instead of the USB cable.

-Requires a computer with EOS Utility (EOS software) installed.
+Requires a computer with EOS Utility (software included with EOS-1D X cameras) installed.